w3f/Grants-Program/applications/dotnix.md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 **Work you have already done.**
+Our team's effort has been to research the viability of a tool like dotnix.

 **If there are any other teams who have already contributed (financially) to the project.**
+No other teams contributed to this project.

 **Previous grants you may have applied for.**
+I have worked the following w3f granted projects in the past: https://github.com/Qrucial/QRUCIAL-DAO